DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-1/sound-and-hearing/_index.md

 ---

-# The basics of sound
+## The basics of sound

 ![](the-daily-show-john-oliver.gif)

 {{% note %}}
-Sound arrives at the ear in the form of periodic variations in atmospheric pressure called sound-pressure waves.
-This is the same atmospheric pressure that’s measured by the weather service; although, the changes in pressure heard by the ear are simply too small in magnitude and fluctuate too rapidly to be observed on a barometer.
+Sound arrives at the ear as periodic variations in atmospheric pressure called sound-pressure waves.
+This atmospheric pressure is the same as the weather service measures.
+The changes in pressure heard by the ear are too small in magnitude and fluctuate too rapidly to be observed on a barometer.

-It is sort of like when a ballon is popped
+It is sort of like when you pop a balloon!

 {{%/ note %}}